Tax, bookkeeping & compliance Updated June 2026

 Dividend Withholding Tax

-Dividends paid to foreign shareholders are generally subject to a 15% withholding tax in Serbia.
-However, Serbia's double taxation treaties with 60+ countries frequently reduce this rate — sometimes to 5% or 0%.
+Dividends paid to foreign shareholders are generally subject to 15% withholding tax in Serbia.
+Where a double taxation treaty applies, this rate is frequently reduced — sometimes to 5% or lower.

-Treaty reduction: The applicable rate depends on the treaty between Serbia and the shareholder's country of tax residency.
-We confirm the applicable treaty rate for your specific situation.
+Treaty reduction: the applicable rate depends on the treaty between Serbia and the shareholder's country of tax residency.
+Note there is no such treaty with the United States.
+We confirm the rate for your situation.

 What we manage